jmosul/on-sass/README.md

 ### Redis
 On-Sass support Redis caching.
 This will cache resulting CSS under a key made from a hashed version of the request.
-This means the same requests will be return the same css without recompiling.
+This means the same requests will return the same css without recompiling.

 To use redis include a `.env` with your Redis details.
 (This following is a copy of the `.env.example`)
 ```.env